mikaelbr/writings/js-syntax-series/function-arguments.md

 foo(); //=> 42
 ```

-This isn't the same as invoking it outside the parameter list and refering to
+This isn't the same as invoking it outside the parameter list and referring to
 the value, but the function `create42` is only ever invoked if an argument isn't
 passed to the function.
 This is where the call time evaluation plays a part.
 We
 can prove this by doing logging a comment inside `create42`: